Inflamase Forte drops

 Brand Name: AK-Pred and Inflamase Forte

-Inflamase Forte drops is used for:
+Inflamase Forte drops are used for:

 Treating inflammation of the eyes and eyelids due to certain conditions.
 It may also be used for other conditions as determined by your doctor.